-- 1) Contribute to IHI JU SRIA objectives, driving cross-sectoral health innovation for a competitive European health industry; - 2) Infrastructure funding initiatives establishing ASCs in orthopaedics and cardiology; - 3) New long term healthcare strategy, planning and funding in HCP recruitment and training as well as digital solutions and medical technology for efficient ASC services; - 4) Change of payment systems (coding and reimbursement) allowing patient referral to ASC based on medical and clinical decision and provider capacity, and not on payment system; - 5) Establishment of a sustainable network of ASCs followed by creation of national and regional ASCs associations;

-- 6) Regulation and accreditation of ASCs facilities; - 7) Comprehensive and interoperable digital solutions supporting people-centred care, disclosing entire patient treatment pathway and experience including points of access for patient; - 8) Treatment database/registry as a source of evidence enabling research, decision making, further development and improvement of ASCs.
+- 1. Contribute to IHI JU SRIA objectives, driving cross-sectoral health innovation for a competitive European health industry; - 2.
+Infrastructure funding initiatives establishing ASCs in orthopaedics and cardiology; - 3.
+New long term healthcare strategy, planning and funding in HCP recruitment and training as well as digital solutions and medical technology for efficient ASC services; - 4.
+Implementing new payment systems (coding and reimbursement) allowing for patient referral to ASC based on medical and clinical decisions and provider capacity, rather than on payment system; - 5.
+Establishment of a sustainable network of ASCs followed by the creation of national and regional ASCs associations; - 6.
+Regulation and accreditation of ASC facilities; - 7.
+Comprehensive and interoperable digital solutions supporting people-centred care, disclosing entire patient treatment pathways and experiences including points of access for patients; - 8.
+Treatment database/registry as a source of evidence enabling research, decision making, further development and improvement of ASCs.